silicon-vlsi/project2020/README.md

    ├── Desktop
    |    ├── myLab	[Your work dir	]
-   ├─ OpenRAM		[Git repo for OpenRAM, DO NOT work in this dir]
+   ├─ OpenRAM		[Git repo for OpenRAM, DO NOT work in this dir] ├─ OpenSTA		[Git repo for OpenSTA, DO NOT work in this dir]
 ```